raysas/wheat-seq-annotation/readme.md

 ### Trial 4: visualization

-_trying to perform RNA-seq aln and viz using IGV_
+_trying to perform RNA-seq aln and viz using IGB_

 ### cDNA